 Although over-the-ear and on-the-ear are terms that describe types of earpieces for work at home headsets, they also describe a type of headset designed to be secured to your ear by a “hook” that goes over the back of your ear.
 This style is usually single-sided but there are double-sided models.
 It is designed to be lighter and less clunky than other styles.
 It is also easier to remove if you have to leave your desk often.

 Behind the head

 Maybe you don’t want your headset to affect your hairstyle or perhaps you often wear a hat.
 A behind-the-head headset might be a better fit for you.
-You get a similar fit to that of an over-the-head headset but without it disturbing your hairstyle or headwear.
+You get a similar fit to that of an over-the-head headset but without it disturbing your hairstyle or hair accessories.
 When wearing the headset, the headband is positioned behind your neck.